loconomics/loconomics/docs/App Framework.md

 # App Framework
-The app is a *single page application* (SPA) that communicates with a REST API, and to perform that tasks a range of base features needs to be covered, like manage view changes, routing, templating, data, authentication and authorization.
+The app is a *single page application* (SPA) that communicates with a REST API webservice, and to perform that tasks a range of base features needs to be covered, like manage view changes, routing, templating, data, authentication and authorization.
 Some third party libraries are used to assist but most is done with own code and conventions, as explained in this document.

-The app *entry point* is located at (/app/source/js/**app.js**), it loads modules, initialize components an manages the start-up.
+The app *entry point* is located at (/app/source/js/**app.js**), it loads modules, initialize components and manages the start-up.

 ## SPA
 A *shell* manages changes in the URL (history events, clicks on links) to switch between views and trigger the logic of the entering view.
 All that avoids browser page reloads and move the responsibility to manage *state changes* and *content load* to the app.